Optionist.net

 A long-term Option Omega backtest over the last 5 years shows how robust this simple structure has been on the S&P 500.
 Even the Covid crash barely dominates the equity curve, drawdown stays low, and the strategy still finished positive in the 2022 bear market and around the outbreak of the Ukraine war.

-Bull put spread backtest on SPY over five years Bull put spread backtest year by year on SPY Bull put spread parameters and performance on SPY
+Option Omega bull put spread backtest on SPY over five years Year-by-year bull put spread performance on SPY Backtest parameters and performance of the bull put spread on SPY

 Summary